Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It mostly depends on the species and what the snake eats.
 Feces will be produced after the animal has been digested.
 How often a snake needs to eat varies, so how often a snake defecates also varies.

 Some snakes will need to go shortly after they eat, while others potentially won’t go for months.
 It also depends on how active the snake is.
-Those that move more usually have faster digestive systems, which means that whatever they ate will end up becoming feces faster.
+Those that are housed in warm conditions are generally more active and have a faster metabolism, therefore, will defecate more frequently.

 Younger snakes tend to eat more frequently than older ones because they have to fund their fast growth.
 Therefore, they will probably poop more frequently as well.